-•9.4 Passing on the race track
+- •9.4 Passing on the race track - •a.

-•a.
 Corners or curves, as well as the entry and exit zones thereof may be negotiated by drivers as they wish, within the limits of the marked race track.

-b.
+- •b.
 The responsibility for the decision to pass another car rests with the overtaking driver.
-However this will not relieve the overtaken driver from the responsibility for the safe passing of another car.
+However this will not relieve the overtaken driver from - However this will not relieve the overtaken driver from the responsibility for the safe passing of another car.